http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 of human rights within the USA, in Afghanistan and Myanmar.

-creation of a hard line Taliban militia government, with arms supplies and
+supported the creation of a hard line Taliban militia government, with arms

 supported by the United States and Saudi Arabia; which gradually